ncsuarc/svs/README.md

 SVS Python Module
 ==================

-**This module is incomplete, and does not currently capture images.**

 A module for interfacing with SVS-VISTEK GigE machine vision cameras.
 This module wraps the SVGigE SDK, providing a convient Python interface to much of the SDK.
 The svs.Camera object provides attributes for easily